cohenr/Turtle-Examples/README.md

 # Turtle-Examples
 Class Examples using Turtles and Worlds.
-I out images in a sub-directory called mediasources
+I put images in a sub-directory called mediasources